 A free 4-week program to learn more about how mindfulness can reduce stress, impact academic success, and improve self-care.

-- 2 group options: Mondays or Fridays.
+- 2 group options

 - Learn more and register.

 This drop-in meditation is open to those who are new to meditation or those who use meditation as part of their everyday self-care practice.
 No registration is required.

 - Mondays from 12:30 pm - 1:00 pm at Health & Wellness, 2nd floor

 - Thursdays from 12:30 - 1:00 pm at the Health & Wellness satellite office in the Hamel Recreation Center, 2nd floor

 Students can meet one-on-one with a Wellness Educator/Counselor for a meditation session.
 Each session is geared toward beginning meditation practice and will focus on how meditation can help with individual goals and needs.
 This service is available at no cost to all UNH students who have paid the mandatory fees.